marwisni/Codac/README.md

 - *'financial_data_file_name.csv'* is path to csv file contains clients financial data
 - 'country_1, country_2, ..., country_n' is string with list of countries' names (comma separated) which user prefer to filter

 All arguments are optional and if any of them is not provided then default parameters from config.py file will be used.
-Instead of *-p*, *-f*, *-c*  option you can use long versions: *--personal*, *--financial, *--country* appropriately.
+Instead of *-p*, *-f*, *-c*  option you can use long versions: *--personal*, *--financial*, *--country* appropriately.
 So if:
-a) config.py was not modified
+- config.py was not modified
-b) you run application from directory where *source_data* with sample .csv files are stored
+- you run application from directory where *source_data* with sample .csv files are stored

 then these two run commands are equivalent: